NicolaGernone/Auth_Django_CRUD/INSTRUCTIONS.md

 ```bash
 make start
 ```
- - Here you need to create a super user to access to the admin panel.
+ - Here you need to create a super user to access to the admin panel following the instruction.

 ## Register another app in github (optional)

 - To register the app in github you need to add to dev.env the Client ID and the Secret Key of your new app and change the name.
 - After this you can run the command to register the app in github: